-- "Indians are generally late and not prepared for meetings" (Indian Managing Director of an Indian IT firm) - "Indians still think very much hierarchically this is reflected in extremely deep organizational structures of firms" - "More (nominal) positions and titles are required in the organization" - Attitude to time and punctuality, and keeping deadlines is differing to Western concepts, so much so that implementing a dedicated project management tool like Microsoft Project is simply a waste of resources in India". - "To confess one's own ignorance or lack of knowledge, and/or the inability to solve certain problems is difficult for many ('loss of face')" - "Inability to face criticism" - "The tendency to avoid taking risks leads to a lack of entrepreneurship" (Indian senior level executive of an Indian telecom firm) - "The answer "no problem" does not necessarily indicate that the task has been understood correctly or that no problems at a later stage are to be expected" - "The phrase 'we will try our best' often does not mean more than just tactfully rejecting the responsibility for any unexpected or unwanted result" - "Indians tend to be inefficient in tasks which require to be executed under supervision" - "Difficult payment practices, bills are cleared late and customers sometime demand rebates after the supply has been made" - "Attitude towards entrepreneurship and public acceptance of entrepreneurs in India is 'not very developed' 'people think you are stupid'" (CEO of an Indian IT firm) - "Some customers face problems due to false handling of products and demand damages for alleged bad quality, some others claim bad quality just to get late rebates" - "Indians lack a flair for fine, detailed work"
+- "Indians are generally late and not prepared for meetings" (Indian Managing Director of an Indian IT firm) - "Indians still think very much hierarchically this is reflected in extremely deep organizational structures of firms" - "More (nominal) positions and titles are required in the organization" - Attitude to time and punctuality, and keeping deadlines is differing to Western concepts, so much so that implementing a dedicated project management tool like Microsoft Project is simply a waste of resources in India". - "To confess one's own ignorance or lack of knowledge, and/or the inability to solve certain problems is difficult for many ('loss of face')" - "Inability to face criticism" - "The tendency to avoid taking risks leads to a lack of entrepreneurship" (Indian senior level executive of an Indian telecom firm) - "The answer "no problem" does not necessarily indicate that the task has been understood correctly or that no problems at a later stage are to be expected" - "The phrase 'we will try our best' often does not mean more than just tactfully rejecting the responsibility for any unexpected or unwanted result"51 - "Indians tend to be inefficient in tasks which require to be executed under supervision" - "Difficult payment practices, bills are cleared late and customers sometime demand rebates after the supply has been made" - "Attitude towards entrepreneurship and public acceptance of entrepreneurs in India is 'not very developed' 'people think you are stupid'" (CEO of an Indian IT firm) - "Some customers face problems due to false handling of products and demand damages for alleged bad quality, some others claim bad quality just to get late rebates" - "Indians lack a flair for fine, detailed work" - "Harsh working conditions, e.g. long working hours, take their psychological toll" - "Professionals are expected to continuously deliver performance par excellence (and often work at odd-hours to synchronize working hours with those abroad) thereby reducing the time for leisure time activities or for the family.
+In the medium to long-run it negatively affects the productivity and results in the loss of know-how." - "High attrition rates"